The 4-Seasoned City

 One of the City of 7 Wonders

 Flagstaff, Arizona is the largest city in Northern Arizona.
 Consisting of an almost 73,000 population.
-It is a great city for those who seeks an adventure due to its surroundings of national attractions, great mountain trails, historical monuments, and national parks.
-It is also to home to great neighborhoods and schools!
+It is a great city for those who seek an adventure due to its surroundings of national attractions, great mountain trails, historical monuments, and national parks.
+It is also home to great neighborhoods and schools!

 With this guide, let us help you to consider visiting Flagstaff.
 Who knows?
 Maybe your next real estate investment would root from here!

-As one of the City of 7 wonders and being rich with history and culture, Flagstaff has many great spots to check out and here is some:
+As one of the City of 7 wonders and being rich with history and culture, Flagstaff has many great spots to check out, and here is some:

 1. Sunset Crater (Coconino County, AZ)

-The Sunset Crater is a 3,040 acre national monument and is the youngest and most well-known volcanic crater in Arizona that is available for different kinds of outdoor activities such as driving, biking, and driving.
+The Sunset Crater is a 3,040-acre national monument and is the youngest and most well-known volcanic crater in Arizona that is available for different kinds of outdoor activities such as driving, biking, and driving.